 Jo Ann Jenkins is executive vice president and chief operating officer of AARP.
-She also serves as president of AARP Foundation, AARP’s affiliated charity.
-As chief operating officer she is responsible for developing an enterprise-wide strategy that includes defining and facilitating operational priorities, as well as maximizing AARP’s mission.
+As chief operating officer, she oversees development of an enterprise-wide strategy that includes defining and facilitating operational priorities, as well as maximizing AARP’s mission.
 She oversees 10 of AARP’s key programs, including strategic planning, management and coordination of AARP’s multiple member-facing distribution channels, technology and digital operations, and development of an innovation strategy.

 Jenkins, a proven innovator, joined AARP Foundation in 2010 and has led the organization’s far-reaching development and social impact initiatives, including Drive to End Hunger, a national effort by AARP and AARP Foundation to help the millions of older Americans who struggle with hunger every day.
 Under her leadership, the foundation’s overall donor base increased by 90 percent over two years.